nwrenger/gluer/README.md

   - Supports a custom base URL
   - Structs as Interfaces
   - Enums as Types, enums with values are not supported, because of the lack of that feature in TypeScript
+  - Tuples as the TypeScript equivalent, also supports tuples in `axum`'s path
   - Generics, even multiple and nested ones, look for that [here](#complete-example)
 - Using no extra dependencies in the generated TypeScript file.